nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 5 - Programming Language History II.md

 	- Has something of an unfinished air to it
 44. MODULA-2 R10 (Design begun 2010, abandoned 2022)
 	- Sutcliffe & Kowarsch
+	- From Classic Modula-2, not ISO, GM, or Modula-3
+	- General purpose notation
+	- Goals of safety, security, reliability, extensibility
+	- Templates for generics, blueprints for ADTs
+	- Small, very powerful, extensive library system
+	- Incorporates latest ideas and design principles
+	- built-in I/O procedures became Wirthian macros that are translated at compile time
+45. Rust
+	- Designed for safe concurrency
+	- Syntactically similar to C++
+	- Uses a checker to validate references; memory safe
+	- Used by Dropbox
+46. TypeScript
+	- By MS as a JavaScript substitute; used by Google
+	- Used for Angular2 + Spa, Vue.js